 Selfie sticks – Selfie sticks are banned in both parks.
 Security is tighter than ever now at Disney and everyone is wanded with a metal detector before entry to the parks so it’s best to just leave it at home.

 Character Costumes – Does your kid like to play dress up?
 Bring their favourite Disney character costumes with you.
 A Disney outfit will set you back at least fifty quid at Disneyland.
 Also, I have noticed kids in costumes get more attention from cast members.

-Artificial ice-skating – Looking to fill up one of the evenings?
+Artificial ice-skating – Looking to fill up one of the evenings during winter?
 You should definitely try artificial ice skating outside Disney New York Hotel.
 It’s an experience and a half.
 My five-year-old spent two hours on the ‘ice’ and still talks about it to this day.

 Download the app ‘Wait Times Disneyland Paris’ – Available on both iPhone and Android, it displays attraction wait times, it’s another invaluable app for checking what rides to get on next.

-Try to avoid school holidays – When booking your trip to Disney try to avoid booking your trip when French schools are off.
+Try to avoid school holidays – When booking your trip to Disney try to avoid booking your trip when Irish, UK and French schools are off.
 The parks do be mayhem when schools are closed in my experience.

-Daily Parades – Another not to me missed!
+Daily Parades – Another not to be missed!
 There are several parades throughout the day in Disneyland.
 Grab a map for times and try to watch it from the start.
-This way you don’t have too long to wait and can head off to the park rides while most people are still watching/waiting on the parade.
+This way you don’t have too long to wait and can head off to the park rides while most people are still watching/waiting for the parade.

 Crush Coaster – Without a doubt my daughters favourite ride, it’s awesome!
 Anyways, there’s a game available through free wi-fi in the queue for this attraction.
 It will help speed up the waiting times by keeping small ones occupied.